 Take Lush USA's (Halloween-themed) homepage:

 The only indication that a sizeable portion of their catalog is skincare comes from the UGC at the bottom and a single item on the nav.

 Lush is losing out potential customers looking for skincare products because their ecommerce homepage doesn’t make it obvious that they sell skincare products.

-And that’s the ultimate guide to designing an ecommerce homepage.
+And that’s the best practices guide to creating an ecommerce homepage design.